nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 - Can integrate with EF Core to "seed" data for testing.
 - Can be configured to use locals other than en/en-us to support various character sets (although, not all of the local data sets are complete just yet).

+### Open Source Follies

+I took a look at some open source projects that looked interesting to learn, use, and possibly contribute to.
+A common (and unfortunate) theme a lack of directing members to lead core project activities like managing pipelines/CI-CD, and maintaining release cycles and general project management.
+On occasion, the situation is related to a parent-project that is going to increment to a new major version, and the child project won't get any updates until after that increment happens to the parent.
+Another common theme is Issues that are closed (or effectively closed) but still marked as "Needs Help" (or similar), but have not been updated in more than 1 year.

+Any or all of these situations make it more difficult to get excited about actually using and becoming a contributing member of the community.

+I will plan to revisit Humanizer in a few months, and meanwhile keep my eyes open for other interesting opportunities.

+As for my personal OSS projects, it just so happened I needed to set up a Linux environment to work on a second project of mine.
+This forced me to install and configure WSL on my Surface Pro, and install the latest NVM so I could install the latest Node and NPM, and run the project's Express.js server.

+Here are some highlights:

+- When activating WSL, it was simplest (IMHO) to do so using the WSL Extension for VSCode (which is the target IDE anyway).
+- WSL leverages a real Linux environment, so selecting a full-on OS like Ubuntu 22.04 (or similar) was necessary.
+- All the usual Linux-y things apply like: setting root account, apt update, etc.
+- I had to look up how to get NVM-SH installed, and Node and NPM installed, but it was simpler than I remember it being in previous experiences. :tada:
+- GitHub no longer allows HTTP-Password authentication, so I had to produce ssh keys (`ssh-keygen`) and send the public key to GitHub so that the WSL environment could push code to remote.
+- Also regarding authentication, an `http origin` is not compatible with an `ssh origin`.
+Not surprising, I had just forgotten about that fact, so it took a minute to recall how to add a new `remote` that uses SSH instead, but I got it. :tada:

+Some more personal OSS experience: I went to explore refactoring some HTML, JS, and CSS website code for a specific purpose.
+Within 40 minutes I had a (very) simple website up and running with the intended feature functioning.
+It took a little longer to tweak the feature and determine just how much farther the feature could go (without becoming _a lot of work_), but this resulted in a go-forward plan and I am excited to see how it comes out.

 ## Week 13 and 14

 ### Sorted Dictionary and Finding Missing Data